qdm12/gluetun-wiki/setup/providers/protonvpn.md

   - Defaults are `1194` for UDP and `443` for TCP
 - `VPN_PORT_FORWARDING`: defaults to `off` and can be set to `on`to enable port forwarding on the VPN server.
 - `OPENVPN_PROTOCOL`: `udp` or `tcp`, defaults to `udp`
+- `UPDATER_PROTONVPN_EMAIL`: Your Proton email.
+If you need paid servers data, you must use a paid account.
+Otherwise I recommend creating a free throwaway account for this.
+- `UPDATER_PROTONVPN_PASSWORD`: Your Proton password.
+If you need paid servers data, you must use a paid account.
+Otherwise I recommend creating a free throwaway account for this.

 ## VPN server port forwarding